New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most secure font for sight is Verdana, 10-12 points in size.
-This conclusion was reached by American scientists, having conducted a study funded by the customer of this font.
+The safest font for eyesight is Verdana, 10-12 points.
+This is the conclusion reached by American scientists after conducting a study financed by the customer of this font.

-During the research, scientists determined that this font is the most "readable", since when working with texts typed in Verdana font, eye muscles experience the least stress.
-Experts explain this by the absence of "serif" in the characters of the font.
+During the research, scientists determined that this font is the most "readable", since when working with texts typed in Verdana, the eye muscles experience the least strain.
+Experts explain this by the absence of "serifs" in the font characters.

-Head of Research, Dr. Jim Sheedy (Jim Sheedy) notes that if the font size is two to three times less than the threshold, then the eyes are forced to strongly consider the text.
-And this leads to eye fatigue and even to the development of "computer vision syndrome".
-His symptoms are fatigue, pain and a burning sensation in the eyes, frequent headaches, reddening of the proteins, increased tearing, a feeling of discomfort when wearing contact lenses.
-According to Shidi, VHCs suffer more than 50% of Americans.
+Research director Dr. Jim Sheedy notes that if the font size is two to three times smaller than the threshold, the eyes involuntarily strain to read the text.
+This leads to eye fatigue and even to the development of "computer vision syndrome."
+Its symptoms are fatigue, pain and a burning sensation in the eyes, frequent headaches, reddening of the whites of the eyes, increased lacrimation, and a feeling of discomfort when wearing contact lenses.
+According to Sheedy, more than 50% of Americans suffer from CVS.

-At the same time, physicians consider any computer monitors, including liquid crystal ones, harmful to the eyes.
-Their harmful effects are manifested in the fact that, while working at a computer, a person blinks less often.
+At the same time, doctors consider any computer monitors, including liquid crystal ones, to be harmful to the eyes.
+Their harmful effect is manifested in the fact that, while working at a computer, a person blinks less often.

-To reduce the brightness or to see the fine details of the image more clearly, the user usually squints, and the more he squints, the less blinks.
-Scientists have found that with the most intensive work, the blink frequency is four times less than the eye-blink frequency.
-In the insufficiently moistened eyes there is a feeling of dryness or "sand".
+To reduce brightness or to see fine details of an image more clearly, the user usually squints, and the more he squints, the less often he blinks.
+Scientists have found that at maximum intensity, the blinking frequency is four times less than that required by the eyes.
+Insufficiently moisturized eyes feel dry or "gritty".

-Doctors recommend working at a computer, do not forget to blink or use artificial tears more often.
+Doctors recommend that when working at a computer, remember to blink more often or use artificial tears.

-The Verdana font was developed in 1996 by the artist Matthew Carter for Microsoft, which, by the way, financed the study.
+The Verdana font was developed in 1996 by artist Matthew Carter for Microsoft, which, incidentally, financed the research.